 “I see!”
 Agnis chuckled.
 “You’re going to use Bob as a lifeline.”

 “Give it up.
-At least for now, no one is able to pull the needle out.
+At least for now, no one can pull the needle out.
 Isn’t that good enough?”
 Zero asked.
 He couldn’t help but grin.
 He felt more confident than before with his plan in motion.

 “Okay.”
 Jack huffed and puffed from trying to pull out the needle, “It’s all good.
 We can move on.
 This might actually work.”

-“We’re counting on you Bob,” Zero patted Bob on the back.
-This was a slim chance, but having a lucky creature like Bob could help them get through the Maze with less chance to get harmed.
+“We’re counting on you, Bob,” Zero patted Bob on the back.
+This was a slim chance, but having a lucky creature like Bob could help them get through the Maze with less chance of getting harmed.
 “We need to keep Bob safe.
-Without him we might be stranded inside the maze without ever finding a way towards our goal.”
+Without him, we might be stranded inside the Maze without finding a way towards our goal.”